-Like gardening and want to eat healthily?
+Like gardening and want to eat healthy food?
 Think of growing a salad garden, but you don’t know how?
-If so, stick to our article; it will surely help you get what you need.
-To grow your own salad garden, you can start building a raised bed that contains several kinds of salad vegetables.
-But remember, growing a salad garden is not exclusive to those who have lands, hundreds of acres, gardens or big backyards.
-Don’t worry, even if you live in an apartment, still you have the choice of planting these green crops on balconies.
+If so, stick to our article, it sure will help you get what you need.
+There is one easy way to grow your own salad garden.
+Start by building a raised bed that contains several kinds of salad vegetables.
+But remember, growing a salad garden is not exclusive to those who have lands or big backyards.
+Even if you live in an apartment, you still have the choice of planting these green crops on balconies.
 That’s not a big deal!
-All that you need is a beautiful ceramic pot, terracotta cylinder, plastic planter, or any wide gardening container to enjoy the beauty of these leafy crops as well as the fresh taste of them.
+You only need a ceramic pot, terracotta cylinder, bowl, or plastic planters.
+Or any wide gardening containers to enjoy the beauty of these leafy crops as well as the fresh taste of them.
 Important to say, you can be the gardener of your own salad garden.
-To do so, try these 5 tips soon:

 Tip 1: You can plant so many varieties for your salad garden.

-● Radishes and Carrots.
+- Radishes and Carrots

-● Green Onions
+- Green Onions

 Tip 3: Fertilize your soil every two weeks.

-Tip 4: Water your salad garden frequently.
+Tip 4: Water your salad garden every day.

-Whether you grow them in the ground or in containers, these greens usually need moist soil since they are mostly water.
+Water your salad garden on a regular basis.
+Whether you grow them in the ground or in containers, these greens usually need moist soil.
+Since they are the watery type of plants.
 For example, vegetables such as lettuce and cucumber consist of over 90% water.
 So, never ever let your salad greens start to wilt or dry out.
-In other words, they should get enough water, so try to plant them near a hose bib to ensure an easy process of water reaching.
+In other words, they should get enough water.
+Try to plant them near a hose bib to ensure an easy process of water reaching.
 At the same time, you’re not advised to overwater them to the degree of staying in stagnant water for a long time.
 Now, how to check if your crops need water or not?
 Don’t tell any gardener that we told you this!
 Get your index finger deep inside the soil (to about the third knuckle).
 If you can’t feel any wetness there, then your greens need water.

-For a longer harvest, even if you are not going to eat or cook these crops, pick their leaves weekly and store them in your fridge for later usage to let leaves sprout and produce new ones just a few weeks after they are harvested.
-An additional tip can be useful to mention here; to harvest your leafy crops, cut them with sharp scissors an inch above the soil line.
+For a longer harvest, even if you are not going to eat these crops, pick their leaves every week.
+Store them in your fridge for later usage to let leaves sprout.
+They will produce new ones a few weeks after you harvest them.
+An extra tip can be useful to mention here.
+To harvest your leafy crops, cut them with sharp scissors an inch above the soil line.